The thesis is the culmination of your studies

 - help you internalise the practices of scientific writing,

 - develop your analytical and reasoning skills, critical thinking and ethical inquiry.

 All theses produced at Diak are research-based and aimed at developing an area of work.
 They are usually linked to Diak’s learning environments, workplace development projects and work placement periods.

 The thesis can be research-focused i.e. involve a study or report, or a development project, which involves developing, implementing and evaluating new products, practices or processes.
 A developmental thesis can be produced in the form of a project, product R&D, or a development project.

-Theses can be produced individually, in pairs or teams of 3–4 students.
+Theses are mainly produced in pairs or teams of 3–4 students.

 This page contains information according to the curriculum edition 2015 or later.
 If you are looking for thesis instructions of the 2010 edition, see the guide.